Long-Term Visa Options for Living in or Moving to Thailand

 This article does not constitute legal advice.
 Please consult with a certified legal advisor before making any investment or visa decisions.

-The author has been living in Thailand since 2014 via the business visa option offered by Iglu and is currently working on verifigator.com.
+The author has been living in Thailand since 2014 with a business visa and is currently working on verifigator.com.